Avrahqedivra/svxmonitor_cards/README.md

     build the transpiled files with:

-        return to the ndmonitor main folder
+        return to the svxmonitor_cards main folder

         npm run build